 Nevertheless, on a day of unsettled souls, it was not reasonable to expect folk like Karph to restrain themselves from spreading the news; they always went ahead and told their family and friends, that Hyala Movoum was the one person able to give them what they needed; hence she must accept her widening renown.
 One thing might have hurt her –

 What she dreaded was a jeer, a particular taunt.
 It hadn’t happened yet.
-She prayed to the World Ghost that it never would.
+She prayed to Thremdu that it never would.
 But well she knew, her reputation was vulnerable to one species of opprobrium.
-It was a thought that made her spirit cringe… uniquely defenceless in the face of a threatened shaming, to which her clients and beneficiaries were quite immune – it being a species of mud that could never stick on simple folk like Karph, whereas Hyala was wide open to it because -
+It was a thought that made her spirit cringe… uniquely defenceless against that one singular threatened shaming, to which her clients and beneficiaries were quite immune.
+That brand of mud could never stick on simple folk like Karph, whereas Hyala was wide open to it because -

 Her two names, rather.

-The majority of the population consisted of unsophisticated “wirrips” (“one-namers”), or (more cruelly) “backgrounders” – in other words, the ordinary folk of the planet.
-They each had one name not two, because their first utterance, as new-born babes, was the single word which, recorded by witnesses at the birth, counted thenceforth as the person’s identity.
+The majority of the Uranian population consists of unsophisticated “wirrips” (“one-namers”), or (more cruelly) “backgrounders” – in other words, the ordinary folk of the planet, who each have one name only, not two: because their first utterance, as new-born babes, is the single word which, recorded by birth-witnesses, counts thenceforth as the person’s identity.

-The minority of foregrounders, on the other hand – those people who were likely to achieve personal distinction of one sort or another – uttered in their primal breath: two words known clearly as such because they are separated by a pause.
+The minority of foregrounders, on the other hand – those people who are likely to achieve personal distinction of one sort or another – utter two words in their primal breath: two words known clearly as such because they are separated by a pause.

-They thus grew up with two names.
+They thus grow up with two names.
 Like – “Hyala Movoum”.
-And that was inescapably that.
-Such double appellations were entered into the city’s records.
+And that is inescapably that.
+Such double appellations are entered into the city’s records.
 Which need not pose any problem, except –

-The tradition of record-keeping, whereby track was kept of the ‘two-namer’ or ‘foregrounder’ minority, meant that their previous lives, unlike the mass of wirrips', are historically traceable.
-Those who had lived an earlier incarnation could be publicly identified with their earlier selves.
+The tradition of record-keeping, whereby track is kept of the ‘two-namer’ or ‘foregrounder’ minority, means that their previous lives, unlike the mass of wirrips', are historically traceable.
+Those foregrounders who have lived an earlier incarnation can be publicly identified with their earlier selves.

-Being a Noad, he was a supreme exemplar of that life-steering quality called renl, letting you always know, by body-language, how things stood.
-In the present case the message was, “I have allotted you a minute or two.”
+Being a Noad, he was a supreme exemplar of that life-steering quality called renl, letting you always know, by body-language, how things stand.
+During the present eloquent pause the message was, “I have allotted you a minute or two.”

 “I hear reports,” he said, “that you’ve spent today putting heart into people.
 I came to thank you, Hyala, and to offer you something in return.”

 She sensed what was imminent.
 The offer, which was about to be spoken, would only be spoken once.
 That made it easier for her.
-The Noad was giving her a moment to collect herself and that was good, too.
+The Noad was giving her a moment to collect herself.
+That was good, too.
 She gave him his cue: “Say on, Noad B-L.”